davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/se/what-exactly-are-keys-queries-and-values.md

 example they don't describe "attention" in detail and only mention [MultiheadAttention - PyTorch]( https://pytorch.org/docs/stable/generated/torch.nn.MultiheadAttention.html) rather than use it in the code (much less look at its internals).

-The other answers on this SE question weren't particularly helpful to me (2022-08).
-See [](../about.md) if you want me to review your answer again.